Decision boundary

 | Idempotency-Key | Optional | Safe replay protection for tool retries or repeated agent calls. |

-The adapter response always includes google_identity_verified, google_identity_mode, and metering so partner teams can see whether Google identity proof was active and which billable decision unit the request produced.
+The adapter response always includes google_identity_verified, google_identity_mode, trace_correlation, regional_posture, metering, and metering_export so partner teams can see whether Google identity proof, trace stitching, locality checks, and Google-shaped usage export were active for the request.

 Keep the import sequence simple and explicit for a first partner run.